florath/rmtoo/contrib/vmsetup/Readme-PreinstalledVM.rst

 For different usage scenarios there are different VM flavors.
 There is a dedicated document_ where the flavors are described.

-.. _document:: Readme-Flavors.rst
+.. _document: Readme-Flavors.rst

 To use the preinstalled VMs you need access to AWS EC2.
 Please consult the Readme_ for hints and tips.

-.. _Readme:: Readme-AWSStartVM.rst
+.. _Readme: Readme-AWSStartVM.rst

 No automated Backup